 How long it takes to sell FSBO

 FSBO may offer faster sales, but sellers are less likely to benefit from that if they don’t have a specific buyer in mind.
-Agent-assisted sales may take slightly longer because agents are able to secure a higher price for their clients, which requires more negotiation.
+After the first week, FSBO sales tend to take longer.
+They’re 2% more likely than agented sales to sit on the market for more than a month and 9% more likely to wait over three months.[3]

 You will almost certainly invest much more of your personal time in the FSBO process than if you hire an agent.
 The FSBO process is complicated, time-intensive, and basically a full-time job.